MRezaFallah/MRezaFallah/README.md

 - 👋 Hi, I’m @MRezaFallah
+- I have a Bachelor's degree in Mechanical Engineering and am currently pursuing a Master's degree in Mechatronics.
-- 👀 I’m interested in The Universe and Computers
+- 👀 I’m interested in Math ,physics, Mind , Universe and Computers
-- 🌱 I’m currently learning Flutter & Linux
+- Matlab and python
 - 💞️ I’m looking to collaborate on a project that I can be helpful
 - 📫 How to reach me : Mr.fallahzade228@gmail.com